Simon (game): History

 Many variants of Simon have been made since Hasbro acquired Milton Bradley in the 1980s, building on the possibilities offered by advances in technology.
-The original Super Simon was reinvented in 2003 as a hexagonal unit with six buttons, which was only released in Europe.
-2000 saw Simon Squared (or Simon2), a unit with the four traditional buttons on one side, and a set of eight smaller buttons on the other.
+In 2000, Simon Squared (or Simon2), a unit with the four traditional buttons on one side, and a set of eight smaller buttons on the other, was created.
+In 2003, the original Super Simon was reinvented as a hexagonal unit with six buttons, which was only released in Europe.
 In 2004, Hasbro released the Simon Stix.
-The game features two electronic sticks (modeled after drumsticks), an emphasis on the musical part of the game, and features four levels of play.
+The game featured two electronic sticks (modeled after drumsticks), an emphasis on the musical part of the game, and featured four levels of play.

-In 2005, Hasbro released Simon Trickster (also known as Simon Tricks in Europe and in the UK, and as Simon Genius in Brazil), which features four game modes, in a similar fashion to another Hasbro game, Bop It, and colored lenses instead of buttons.
-"Simon Classic" mode plays up to 35 tones (notes).
-"Simon Bounce" is similar to "Simon Classic", but instead the colors of the lenses change.
-"Simon Surprise" is one of the most difficult games in the unit.
-Every lens becomes the same color and the player has to memorize the location.
-"Simon Rewind" requires the player to memorize the sequence backwards.
-During each game, the player is paid a compliment after a certain number of tones is completed.
-On reaching five and eleven tones, the computer will randomly choose "Awesome!", "Nice!", "Sweet!" or "Respect!".
-On reaching 18 tones, the game will play a victory melody three times.
-On reaching the ultimate 35 tones, the game will play the victory melody again and will say "Respect!".
-If the player fails to memorize the pattern or fails to press the right color within the time limit, the game will play a crashing sound and the game will say "Later!".
+In 2005, Hasbro released Simon Trickster (also known as Simon Tricks in Europe and in the UK, and as Simon Genius in Brazil), which featured four game modes, in a similar fashion to another Hasbro game, Bop It, and colored lenses instead of buttons.
+"Simon Classic" mode played up to 35 tones (notes).
+"Simon Bounce" was similar to "Simon Classic", but the colors of the lenses changed.
+In "Simon Surprise," every lens became the same color and the player had to memorize the location.
+"Simon Rewind" required the player to memorize the sequence backwards.
+During each game, the player was paid a compliment after completing a certain number of tones.
+On reaching five and eleven tones, the computer would randomly choose "Awesome!", "Nice!", "Sweet!", or "Respect!".
+On reaching 18 tones, the game would play a victory melody three times.
+On reaching the ultimate 35 tones, the game would play the victory melody again and say "Respect!".
+If the player failed to memorize the pattern or failed to press the right color within the time limit, the game would play a crashing sound and say "Later!".